Torphedo/cemu_patch_tool/readme.md

 will save the CPU state onto the stack, run your code, then restore the CPU state and go back to the original game code.

-The tool will produce a `processed.asm` file as output.
+### Output Filename
+The program will output the final formatted patch file for Cemu to a filename you provide.